sharathrjtr/autonomous_car_driving/README.md

 # autonomous_car_driving
-This repository describes procedure for:
+**This repository describes procedure for:**
 - downloading Udacity's self driving car simulator.
 - launching the car simulator and creating the training dataset.
-- codes for cleaning and preprocessing of the training images.
+- codes for cleaning the dataset and preprocessing of the training images.
 - creation and training of CNN model for predicting steering angles.
 - running a Flask server to fetch the image from the simulator, predict the steering angle and send the steering angle to the simulator.

 --------------------------------------
-Download the [Udacity's self driving car simulator](https://github.com/udacity/self-driving-car-sim) and create the training dataset.
+**Simulator and Collection of Training Dataset** Download the [Udacity's self driving car simulator](https://github.com/udacity/self-driving-car-sim) and create the training dataset.
 I've made use of **Version 1** of the simulator for Linux operating system.
 - Extract the files locally.
 Launch the simulator with command
 ```